nelasunitha/Shop-Books/README.md

 Currently user can upload and delete individual files, not bulk files To view the results without refreshing UI
 Giving Authorization
-Fiterring Books by 'genre', 'authorname'
+Fitering Books by 'genre', 'author name'